 On one benchmark, text-to-SQL accuracy moved from 0%, to 10% with RAG-style tricks, to roughly 35% when the prompt directly supplied the actual tables and joins.

-Agents need the right data substrate.
-They need to know where information lives, how far a search should expand, which memory belongs to whom, and whether a write is safe.
+The failure mode sits in the access plan around messy context: where to look, how far to search, which memory belongs to whom, and whether a write is safe.
 OpenViking frames that substrate as a context database.

 The Shape Of The System

-The core is deliberately polyglot.
-Python owns the server because model calls, parsing, multimodal processing, and AI dependencies still live there.
-Rust owns distribution-sensitive surfaces such as the CLI and RAGFS.
-C++ carries the embedded vector database lineage from VikingDB.
+The implementation is deliberately polyglot.
+Python owns the server because parsing, document processing, multimodal understanding, model SDKs, and AI dependencies live there; OpenViking is IO- and data-pipeline heavy before it is CPU-bound.
+Rust owns distribution- and latency-sensitive surfaces such as the CLI and RAGFS, where startup time and binary delivery matter.
+C++ carries the embedded vector database lineage from VikingDB so the project can reuse mature indexing code instead of rewriting the hardest part.

 A database-shaped stack for agent context

-That split is not just an implementation detail.
-It keeps each layer honest about its contract: agents speak in commands and URIs, the server enforces identity and jobs, AGFS/RAGFS gives context a traversable shape, and VikingDB plus file storage decide what can be retrieved or persisted.
+That split defines the contract of each layer: agents speak in commands and URIs, the server enforces identity and jobs, AGFS/RAGFS gives context a traversable shape, and VikingDB plus file storage decide what can be retrieved or persisted.

 Directory Semantics Are The Addressing Layer

 The important detail is that `path` is not stored as ordinary text.
 In VikingDB it is a `TYPE_PATH` index, so a query can choose a tree scope directly instead of scanning path strings as scalar metadata.
-Agents rarely ask for “any semantically similar thing anywhere.”
-They ask inside a project, a user memory space, a document subtree, or a service boundary.
+That is what lowers filter-generation complexity for agents: one path plus a depth rule is much easier to produce than a hand-built predicate over unknown schema.

 |---|---|